-The Mystic Aquarium is located right off of the highway in Mystic, CT.
+Visiting the Mystic Aquarium with kids is an easy road trip – it is located right off of the highway in Mystic, CT.
 This area is filled with other attractions perfect for a school break or weekend getaway.
 I have roots in the Mystic area and visiting is always an experience in nostalgia.
 I visited the aquarium a lot as a small child and I was excited to visit with my crew.
 Our adventure quickly surpassed pleasantly surprised and we had a blast.
 It is vastly different than the aquarium I visited as a child!
 I can’t wait to visit again to explore more of the Mystic area.
 I will try my best to stick to reporting and hold back my childhood nostalgia!

 A Day at the Mystic Aquarium